Bushiroad: Overview

+Bushiroad Works, Inc. was established to create and publish original IP through manga and novel format.

+Bushiroad Well-Be

-Sopratico is a subsidiary of Bushiroad that owns fitness clubs and theaters and was founded in 2004.
+Bushiroad Well-Be is a subsidiary of Bushiroad that owns fitness clubs and theaters and was founded in 2004.

-Bushiroad would acquire 14.5% of the shares in 2019 and then later on October 1, 2019 for the purpose of forming a tie-up with the companies' subsidiary theater company Thearter Company HIKOSEN.
+Bushiroad would acquire 14.5% of the shares in 2019 and then later on October 1, 2019, for the purpose of forming a tie-up with the companies' subsidiary theater company Thearter Company HIKOSEN.
 Furthermore, on February 3, 2020, Bushiroad would acquire all shares of the company made a wholly owned subsidiary.

 Games and products

 Multimedia franchises

 Those are original crossmedia projects of the company that are made available on different media like manga, anime, games and live events.